-For the computationally intensive tools that include a phase using an external binary, the binary phase is not restricted by the amount of memory set for the java process.
-For this reason, we highly recommend caution if you plan to submit more jobs of these types to nodes that are being used simultaneously for other work.
+Some tools make use of external binaries during one or more phases.
+Memory usage by external binaries is not restricted by limits set for the java process.
+For this reason, we recommend caution if you plan to submit jobs of these types to nodes that are being used simultaneously for other work.